How to Add Alt Text to LinkedIn Images

 What should I avoid when writing alt text for LinkedIn images?

 When creating alt text for LinkedIn images, aim for clarity and relevance without being too vague or overly detailed.
 For example, instead of writing something generic like "image of a person", provide context such as "a business professional delivering a presentation."
 Skip phrases like "image of" or "picture of", as screen readers already announce that it's an image.
 Avoid adding unnecessary details or technical jargon that might confuse users.
-Keep the description focused on the key elements, ensuring it’s brief and easy to understand. :::
+Keep the description focused on the key elements, and keep it brief enough to understand quickly.

 How do I add alt text to images on LinkedIn to make them more accessible?